-- Course code: COR, HUM, SSC, SCI, SKI (skills) - Credits per class: 5.0 ECTS (2.5 ECTS for skills)
+Course code: COR, HUM, SSC, SCI, SKI (skills) Credits per class: 5.0 ECTS (2.5 ECTS for skills)

-UCM is Maastricht University's honours liberal arts college and home to a body of highly motivated students.
+UCM is Maastricht University's honours liberal arts and sciences college and home to a body of highly motivated students.
 UCM classes are taught by professors from different disciplines, faculties and schools, so it is possible to take a variety of classes (for example health, psychology, literature, economics, sociology, history and art).
-Classes are typically worth 5.0 ECTS credits, but the workload is demanding.
+Classes are typically worth 5.0 ECTS credits, but the workload demanding.

 The minimum GPA requirement for UCM is 3.3 (at all other departments it is 3.0).
-One of the main concerns during course advising will be to find suitable classes and avoid scheduling overlap.
+UCM's academic calendar differs slightly from the rest of UM, which means that one of the main concerns during course advising will be to find suitable classes and avoid scheduling overlap.
 The UCM registration deadline is the earliest so all students who want to take classes at UCM should talk to their CES advisor as soon as possible.